 - Serve Warm.

 HOW TO FREEZE DOUGH:

-Follow the directions to step #9 PLACE THE BALLS ON A COOKIE SHEET LINED WITH PARCHMENT PAPER (not in a 9x13-inch baking pan).
+Follow the directions to step #9-A (for small rolls) #9-B (for large rolls) PLACE THE BALLS ON A COOKIE SHEET LINED WITH PARCHMENT PAPER (not in a 9x13-inch baking pan).
 Place cookie sheet with dough balls in the freezer until frozen solid.
 Take the dough balls out of the freezer and place in a freezer safe zip top bag.
-When ready to use dinner rolls, take them out of the freezer, place them in a 9x13-inch baking pan sprayed with non stick cooking spray....continue to step 10.
+When ready to use dinner rolls, take them out of the freezer, place them in a 9x13-inch baking pan sprayed with non stick cooking spray....continue to BOTH SIZES (#10) section.
 NOTE: Because you are starting with frozen dough balls this step will take longer then stated in the recipe.
 Check after 2 hours and then every half an hour after that.